 Cancer treatments for pain relief

-Chemotherapy, radiotherapy and surgery may also be used to control pain.
+Chemotherapy, radiation therapy and surgery may also be used to control pain.

 Chemotherapy – This drug treatment can shrink cancer that is causing pain because of its size or location.
 It can also slow the growth of the cancer and help control symptoms, including pain, loss of appetite and weight loss.

-Surgery – An operation can remove a single tumour in the soft organs; treat a bowel obstruction that is causing pain; or improve outcomes from chemotherapy and radiotherapy by reducing the size of a tumour.
+Surgery – An operation can remove a single tumour in the soft organs; treat a bowel obstruction that is causing pain; or improve outcomes from chemotherapy and radiation therapy by reducing the size of a tumour.